 - Custom liners

 We understand the interactions between adhesives and release liners as they apply to trouble-free processing and ease of end application to the substrate.
-If you are experiencing tunneling, tight release, adhesive lock-up or other release liner issues, call Amer-Cal for help.
+If you are experiencing tunneling, tight release, adhesive lock-up or other adhesive release liner issues, call Ameri-Cal for help.